-Many are caught up in this culture of ignorance and they do not look beyond YouTube, memes, and orphan quotes, they do not care for truth, scholarship or anything that contradicts what makes them feel good about themselves.
+Many are caught up in this culture of ignorance and they do not look beyond YouTube, memes, and orphan quotes.
+They do not care for truth, sound arguments, critical thinking, research, scholarship or anything that contradicts what makes them feel good about themselves.
 They do not even read the work of Afrocentric scholars like Van Sertima or John Jackson.
 They will reference Stanley Poole but have they read his book?
 It is ironic that the very thing that has happened to African history (at the hands of Eurocentric racist) is the very same thing they do by twisting and bending history.
 Can any of them make any sort of references to scholarship?
 Can any of them read Arabic, Latin or Greek sources?
 And why are all the arguments so binary?
 With little nuance or dialectic reasoning?